Chart Color Schemes

 Beauty Point - Beaconsfield has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified nine projects likely influencing the region.
-Notable initiatives include 21 Beatty Street, Beaconsfield - Multiple Dwellings, H2TAS Renewable Hydrogen and Ammonia Facility, Bell Bay Powerfuels Project, and George Town 4-Townhouse Development.
-The following list details those most relevant.
+Nine projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include: Beatty Street Multiple Dwellings (21 Beatty Street, Beaconsfield), H2TAS Renewable Hydrogen and Ammonia Facility, Bell Bay Powerfuels Project, and George Town 4-Townhouse Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.